wattsyart/fna-wasm/README.md

-# Automatic FNA to WASM
+# Automated FNA to WASM builds

 This project contains a simple "Blue Screen of Life" game built in FNA.